Perpernet/RUST_SC_DEV/README.md

 ## Feedback

-Let us know if you have any thoughts, questions, or feedback in [this form](https://docs.google.com/forms/d/e/1FAIpQLScn_RSBryMXCZjCyWV4_ebctksVvQYWkrq90iN21l1HLv3kPg/viewform?usp=sf_link)!
+Let us know if you have any thoughts, questions, or feedback at perpernetwork@gmail.com Use 60seckonds delay if publish code on Vercel